peter3200/checkerboard/README.md

 4. subset_step5: estimate autocorrelatioin function
 5. subset_step6: monte carlo simulations

-Clustering was then performed in the AFNI GUI

 Scripts involved in the whole (*N* = 30) group-level analysis:
 1. group_all_step2: make a composite mask
 2. group_all_step3: two-way *t* test